mindspore-ai/docs/docs/lite/docs/source_en/quick_start/train_lenet.md

 ### Installing MindSpore

 MindSpore can be installed by source code or using `pip`.
-Refer [MindSpore installation guide](https://gitee.com/mindspore/docs/blob/r2.3/install/mindspore_cpu_install_pip_en.md#) for more details.
+Refer to [MindSpore installation guide](https://gitee.com/mindspore/docs/blob/r2.3/install/mindspore_cpu_install_pip_en.md#) for more details.

 ### Downloading and Installing MindSpore Lite